 For many writers, dialogue is their Achilles heel.
 Even George Lucas has said, “I can’t write dialogue.”

 Lucas has been criticized for his straight-shooting dialogue, but in plot-driven worlds, dialogue is often used as a means to an end and therefore more forgiveable if less complex.
 (Meaning, he doesn’t seem to be hurting).

 In literary fiction and nonfiction, however, whose job it is to examine and uncover the human condition, the intricate ways in which the characters communicate with one another are the plot and must be exact.

-Writing instructor Marcia Walker tends to write such character-driven work.
-She chose to begin her 4-Part Master Class series at One Lit Place with a workshop on dialogue because “Dialogue is my starting point.
+One Lit Place writing instructor and editor Marcia Walker tends to write such character-driven work.
+She has a particular fondness for dialogue because “[It] is my starting point.
 It’s where the voices of a story begin for me.
 If I listen to how characters speak, everything else unfolds from there.” *

 The Art is in the Listening

 Many writers believe being able to write good dialogue comes from being a good listener.
 [Why do you think writers walk around with notebooks?]

 “Nothing teaches you as much about writing dialogue as listening to it.”
 Judy Blume

 Pausing to be present with the narrative world you’re creating often shows the writer how to approach the characters’ conversations.